-After the engine is started, the tachometer 1 makes one sweep, and the low coolant temperature indicator light 2, the warning light 3, and all segments of the meter 4 turn on and off once.
+After the engine is started, the tachometer 1 makes one sweep, and the low coolant temperature indicator light 2, the warning light 3, and all segments of the meter display 4 turn on and off once.

-The grip warmer level is initially displayed for 5 seconds, then switches to the fuel meter display.
+The grip warmer level is initially displayed for 5 seconds, then the display switches to the fuel meter.
+For RX10GT, the grip warmer level or the rear suspension compression damping level is displayed initially according to the selected mode.

-Odometer and tripmeter modes
+Odometer, tripmeter, and barometer modes

-Pushing the select/reset button (5) switches the display between the odometer mode "ODO" and the tripmeter mode "TRIP".
+Pushing the "SELECT" button 1 switches the display between the odometer mode "ODO", tripmeter modes "TRIP A" and "TRIP B", and barometer mode "BARO".
+To reset a tripmeter, push the "RESET" button for at least

-To reset the tripmeter, push the select/reset button for at least one second while the tripmeter is displayed.
+1 second while the tripmeter is displayed.

-To switch the speedometer, odometer, and tripmeter displays between kilometers and miles, select the odometer mode "ODO", and then push the select/reset button (5) for at least 10 seconds while the snowmobile is stopped.
+- To switch the speedometer, odometer, and tripmeter displays between kilometers and miles, select the odometer mode "ODO", and then push the "SELECT" button for at least 10 seconds while the snowmobile is stopped. - To switch the barometer display between hectopascal "hPa" and inches of mercury "inHg", select the barometer mode "BARO", and then push the "SELECT" button for at least 3 seconds while the snowmobile is stopped.